Flu (Influenza) Vaccine

 - People who are at high risk of developing serious complications like pneumonia if they get sick with the flu.
 This includes:

-- People who have certain medical conditions including asthma, diabetes, and chronic lung disease
+- People who have certain medical conditions including asthma, diabetes, and chronic heart or lung disease

 - Pregnant women